Engin-Boot/capture-behavior-of-a-visit-counter-RV313/needs-facilities.md

   When the seating capacity is full the sensor will detect the void seats availability with the help of counter
-  Then the alert will be raised
+  Then the alert will trigger
   if the counter is zero.